Custom Animations¶

 Path to destination texture to replace and animate.

-Width and height of an individual animation frame.
+Width of an individual animation frame.

 Duration of each individual frame, in ticks.
 For reference, there are 20 ticks in 1 second.